-Prior to academia, Professor Dworkin spent several years in the private sector.
-He served as President & CEO of Dworkin Strategic Communications, and before then, as Vice President at Robinson Lerer & Montgomery, a leading New York-based corporate public relations firm.
+Prior to academia, Dr. Dworkin spent several years in the private sector.
+He served as President & CEO of Dworkin Strategic Communications, and before then, as a Vice President at Robinson Lerer & Montgomery, a leading New York-based corporate public relations firm.
 His clients have included several leading Fortune 500 companies, such as WebMD, Time-Warner, Texaco, Maidenform, and Hollywood Video.
-His primary areas were media relations, strategic communications development, and crisis management.
+His primary areas were media relations, strategic communications and crisis management.

-Before his work in New York, Professor Dworkin was Deputy Research Director for the New Jersey Assembly Minority office in Trenton.
-He helped oversee a staff of several other policy analysts and developed expertise in insurance, law, health care, public safety and veterans' issues.
+Before his work in New York, Dr. Dworkin was Deputy Research Director for the New Jersey Assembly Minority office in Trenton.
+He helped oversee a staff of several other policy analysts and developed expertise in insurance, health care, public safety and veterans' issues.
 In this position, he wrote and edited legislation, policy analyses, floor speeches, talking points for use in debates and media interviews, as well as overall strategy.

 Dr. Dworkin has also worked as Legislative Aide to the late state Senator Matthew Feldman, past president of the State Senate and longtime chairman of the Senate Higher Education Committee.
 His primary responsibilities were speechwriting, constituent relations, and legislative monitoring.

 Through much of his early career, Dr. Dworkin worked on political campaigns, focusing on message development, press relations, advertising development, debate preparation and field operations.